deltachat/deltachat-pages/en/help.md

 the (anyway encrypted) messages may take longer to get deleted from their server.

-### How does "Delete messages from server" work?

-- If you are using only one device, messages are deleted **At once** from the server.

-- If you are using Multiple devices, this option is switched to **Automatic**, meaning the server will keep the messages for a while so that all devices have a chance to receive them.

-- If you are no longer using additional devices, you can switch the option manually at **Delete Old Messages → Delete Messages from Server**.

 ### What happens if I turn on "Delete old messages from device"? {#delold}

 - If you want to save storage on your device, you can choose to delete old